What We Do

 With Spectrum’s overwhelming desire to provide quality services to the mentally and physically challenged population and the need for services, this movement opened a floodgate of options and possibilities.
 Spectrum’s driving force was to provide dignity and respect to those that had been institutionalized and forgotten.
 The program delivery was targeted to children and adults.
 So Spectrum Human Services divided its forces into child welfare and community integration, while challenging staff members to become experts and champions for the critically underserved.
 We are proud to have nearly 1,400 “experts and champions” working for Spectrum Human Services, Inc. & Affiliated Companies.

 Today, Spectrum Human Services, Inc. provides a formidable continuum of care with 45 programs and services across the state of Michigan.
-Our five affiliated companies Spectrum Child & Family Services, Spectrum Community Services, Spectrum Juvenile Justice Services, Primacare, and Operation ABLE of Michigan serve 1,450 children, families and individuals each day throughout the state.
+Our five affiliated companies Spectrum Child & Family Services, Spectrum Community Services, and Spectrum Juvenile Justice Services, Primacare serve 1,450 children, families and individuals each day throughout the state.

 From the CEO